gSchool/ada-CS-Fundamentals-Internship/01-algorithms/01-algorithms.md

 By the end of this lesson you should be able to:

+- Explain the term algorithm
 - Further explain time and space complexity
-- Explain the term algorithm
-- Explain three categories of algorithms _greedy_, _divide and conquer_ and _dynamic programming_
+- Explain _divide and conquer_ and _dynamic programming_ algorithms

 ## Video Lesson

 - [Slide Deck used for C16](https://docs.google.com/presentation/d/1V4ycrfl3dbL0IbRHqK3ytU45VyMJQNHhyxpc3Ti2e28/edit?usp=sharing)

-## What is an an algorithm
+## What is an an Algorithm?

-So what is an algorithm?
+Before we can discuss different algorithmic strategies, we need to understanding what an algorithm _is_.
 An **algorithm** is a finite set of instructions that, if followed, accomplishes a particular task.
 We can think of it as a series of steps to accomplish a task.
 For example Google maps has an algorithm to calculate the best route to drive between any two points on map.

 All algorithms must have: